open-meteo/weather-map-layer/README.md

 ## Arrows / Contouring / Gridpoints

-For directional arrows / contouring / gridpoints, a new source must be added, since these features use vector tiles instead of raster tiles.
+For directional arrows / contouring / gridpoints, an additional source must be added, since these features use vector tiles instead of raster tiles.

 ```ts
 ...